-Note: The AI Alignment Fellowship is not currently open for applications in 2021.
-If you are interested in collaborating with the AI Safety Research Group, feel free to reach out to our researchers directly or to Anne who can put you in touch. <email@example.com>
+Note: The AI Alignment Fellowship will not open for applications in 2021.
+If you are interested in collaborating with the AI Safety team, feel free to reach out to Anne who can put you in touch or direct you to similar opportunities.

 To be notified when the AI Alignment Fellowship opens and about future AI Safety research opportunities, sign up to our mailing list below.
 We will only send one or two emails each year.